Xenequatilocapatil/Flappy_Sing/README.md

 These operations keep going forever until the page is closed.
 While in game the note will be displayed on the top left corner, both in pitch and frequency.

 <img src="./pitch_top.png"/>

+# PITCH DETECTION
+Let's have a look at the insigth of the pitch detection algorithm.
+First, the input signal is stored in a buffer and an STFT is performed.
+Then, for each STFT window, the maximum peak of the spectrum is detected using a parabolic interpolator which fits a parabola through the highest three samples of a peak to estimate the true peak location and height.
+Finally, before outputing the detected frequency, a consistency check is performed, meaning that the values of peaks that are close in time must be similar, otherwise the detection is invalid.
+Inside the whole STFT operation, zero-padding will increase the accuracy of the simple peak detection.
+The method use for estimating peak frequency is a cross-correlation between the whole STFT window transform and the entire spectrum, taking an interpolated peak location in the cross-correlation function as the frequency estimate.